BrynM/NMSBasePartReporter/README.md

                         (Default: "name")
   -b, --bases
                         Examine bases.
-If neither --bases nor --outside are provided, both will be enabled as a default.
+If neither --bases nor --outside are provided and --csv is not used, both --bases and --outsidewill be enabled as a default.
   -c, --csv
                         Generate a Comma Separated Values (CSV) list of all base information.
+Cannot be combined with --bases nor --outside.
   -h, --help
                         Show this help message and exit -i, --individual
                         If examining bases, report totals for each individual base.
 Ignored if not using the --bases flag.
   -o, --outside, --outside_bases
-                        Only examine parts built outside of bases.
-If neither --bases nor --outside are provided, both will be enabled as a default.
+                        Only examine parts built outside of bases such as save beacons.
+If neither --bases nor --outside are provided and --csv is not used, both --bases and --outside will be enabled as a default.
   -q, --quiet
                         Disable all output but errors.
   -s FILE_PATH, --save FILE_PATH, --save_path FILE_PATH